mainbg

 Academic Advisor

-Each student will be assigned a TMDU-MPH course faculty member to be your academic advisor.
+Each student will be assigned a Science Tokyo-MPH course faculty member to be your academic advisor.
 The role of academic adviser is to provide you with academic guidance, information, and supervise your research project that you will conduct in the second year.
 You and your adviser must communicate frequently to discuss your plan and progress.
 You can express whom you would like to be your academic advisor at the time of application.

 Core Courses